-The table below can be printed and kept at the place of work as a quick reference to help select the correct grade of NuShine for a specific application.
+The table below can be printed and kept at the place of work as a quick reference to help select the

-Product Nuvite F9 Very Course Grade Large sharp particles, do not break down.
+Product Nuvite F9 very Course Grade down.
 Severely corroded aluminium, new aluminium Nuvite G6 Course Grade Initial quick cut then breaks down into a fine cut.
 Pitted, chipped or scratched aluminium.
-Medium Course Grade Stay sharp but smaller than F9 Corroded, chipped, scratched aluminium.
-INTERVITE C Medium Fine Grade Softer rounded particles.
+Nuvite F7 Medium Course Grade Stav sharn but smaller than F9 Corroded, chipped, scratched aluminium.
+Nuvite C Medium Fine Grade Softer rounded particles.
 Relatively good condition, minor corrosion.
 Nuvite S Finish Polish Fine polish for finishing.

-For compounding damaged or corroded aluminium.
+Compound with F7 For compounding damaged or corroded aluminium.
 Will cut longer than G6 but leave more swirl marks.
-Best grade for compounding pitted surfaces, will also remove filliform corrosion.
+Compound with G6 Best grade for compounding pitted surfaces, will also remove filliform corrosion.
 Will round out scratches and chips.
-For surfaces in fairly good condition, will remove light corrosion and round out scratches.
+Compound with C For surfaces in fairly good condition, will remove light corrosion and round out scratches.
 Will leave swirl marks.